GeMPO: Generalized Measure Matching for Online Diffusion Reinforcement Learning: Preliminaries

-However, the marginal velocity field is not tractable due to the posterior distribution, therefore in practice, we employ the conditional velocity field matching, which is equivalent up to some constant:
+However, the marginal velocity field is not accessible due to the intractability of the posterior distribution, therefore in practice, we employ the conditional velocity field matching, which produces equivalent gradients as matching the marginal velocity field: